 Unique, Unusual, & Offbeat Things to Do in Barcelona, Spain

 Barcelona is a truly vibrant city, full of out-of-the-ordinary fun.
 If the usual festivals, art museums and sport don’t quench your cultural thirst in the capital of Catalonia, try out some of the suggestions below to make sure yours is a trip to remember.
-As nice as your hotel in Barcelona may be, these quirky things to do will ensure you get out and make the most of your visit.

 2) Pinchos (Pintxos)